ryangwilson/ryangwilson.github.io/experience.md

 layout: experience-template
 title: Over 20 Years <br>of Experience
 permalink: /experience/
+meta: Ryan Wilson is an experienced product designer, leader, educator, and more.
+Many people have said very kind things about working with him.
+Read what they have to say.
 subtitle: Product Designer, Leader, Educator, Graphic Designer, Animator
 card-content: Ryan has been creating products for clients and stakeholders focused on user-centered design for over twenty years.
 He has been a leader for most of his career, being elevated to the role of Art Director at 23.
 Not only does Ryan bring client and product experience to your project, but he also has several advanced degrees; a PhD and Masters in Human Computer Interaction, and MFA in Graphic Design, and a Bachelors in Visual Communication/Interaction Design.
 sidebar-title01: Education